We work with some of the greatest minds in Higher Education to help us serve students best

 Professor Alan Speight

 Professor Alan Speight was appointed Vice-Principal for Student Recruitment in November 2018 and is responsible for leading the development of the University’s Student Recruitment Strategy.
 Professor Speight’s previous appointments include his roles as Pro Vice-Chancellor (Education) at the University of Hull, and as Pro Vice-Chancellor (Student Experience) at Swansea University.
 His experience includes membership of a number of external bodies including the UCAS Advisory Council, UUK International PVC Network, and as a Non-Executive Director and Board Member for the Quality Assurance Agency for Higher Education.

-Dr Diana Beech is Head of Government Affairs at the University of Warwick.
+Dr Diana Beech currently works as CEO of London Higher: the umbrella organisation representing 40 London universities and higher education colleges.
+She previously worked as Head of Government Affairs at the University of Warwick.
 Prior to this, she was Policy Adviser to three Universities Ministers under the Theresa May and Boris Johnson governments and was the first Director of Policy and Advocacy at the Higher Education Policy Institute (HEPI).
 Diana has published reports on the TEF, future demand for higher education, free speech and widening access.
 Diana holds a PhD in German Studies from the University of Cambridge and has been an early career academic in Canada, Germany and the UK.